-A fund will be required to set aside securities equivalent in kind and amount to those sold short (or securities convertible or exchangeable into such securities) and will be required to hold them aside while the short sale is outstanding.
-A fund will incur transaction costs, including interest expenses, in connection with opening, maintaining, and closing short sales.
+Short Sales "Against the Box" are short sales of securities that a fund owns or has the right to obtain (equivalent in kind or amount to the securities sold short).
+If a fund enters into a short sale against the box, it will be required to set aside securities equivalent in kind and amount to the securities sold short (or securities convertible or exchangeable into such securities) and will be required to hold such securities while the short sale is outstanding.
+A fund will incur transaction costs, including interest expenses, in connection with opening, maintaining, and closing short sales against the box.